ricardosaracino/igniteui-docfx/en/components/grid/groupby.md

 ### Group By with Paging

-Group rows participate in the paging process along with data rows.
+Group rows participate in the Angular grid paging process along with data rows.
 They count towards the page size for each page.
 Collapsed rows are not included in the paging process.
 Any expand or collapse operation forces Paging to recalculate the page count and adjust the page index if necessary.
 Groups that span multiple pages are split between them.
 The group row is visible only on the page it starts on and is not repeated on subsequent pages.
 Summary information for group rows is calculated based on the whole group and is unaffected by Paging.

 #### Demo